 This experience was included in our overland camping tour

-3. Spend a night between the giants of the wild
+3. Spend a night between the animals of Botswana

 With the highest elephant population in Africa, this is something you need to add to your bucket list.
 At Elephants Sands, where the slogan is “where elephants rule”, you can get up super close and personal with these amazing creatures.
 Spending a night here is either possible in one of the stilted tents or you can choose to camp in your own tent.
 This campsite in Botswana is not fenced, so the elephants come whenever they like and with the swimming pool in front of the waterhole, this is something different than a typical safari.

-Staying at Elephant Sands was one of our favorite accommodations in Africa.
+Staying at Elephant Sands was one of our favorite accommodations in Botswana.
 We highly recommend staying here at least 1 night.

-4. Go on a safari in Chobe National Park
+4. Go on a real Botswana safari in Chobe National Park

 Safari’s cost around $30-$50 per person